CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 Alright then, enough about peanuts and more about where today's pie originated:

 Years ago, Mom had torn off a very tiny recipe in one of her ‘HomeMaker’ magazines for: frozen Peanut Butter Tofu Chocolate pie.
-She and I have this pesky paper keeping in common...which sometimes proves to become a terrible hoarding habit of ours.
+She and I have this pesky paper keeping habit in common...which sometimes proves to become a terrible hoarding habit of ours.
 Oh well, in this case, it had been a good thing since it's the one thing that got me back to re-discovering the once personally hated tofu.
-Up until then, all I had was a terrible memory of wanting to gag while having tofu in a soup at an Asian restaurant.
+Up until then, all I had was a unfortunate memory of wanting to gag while having tofu in a soup at an Asian restaurant.
 After that incident...I absolutely wanted nothing to do with this soy product.
 Actually, in truth, I didn't even know what tofu really was!
 Later on, and a multitude of creations later...the soybean and its derived tofu have now become a big part of my culinary repertoire.

 I figured...with all the benefits that Tofu was purporting...it was time to re-visit with a dessert concoction.
 It was the perfect recipe because it actually masked the very idea that tofu was actually in the preparation.

 There's not a time when I make this dessert that I don't taunt my first time tasters to figure out what's in this indulgent pie.
-NOT once, did ANYONE ever guess!!!
+NOT once, did ANYONE ever guess.
 Come to think of it, I should have placed bets...a little for my distant retirement and all ;o)

 In the last decade or so, this highly requested delicious pie...